dr-guangtou/daily_astroph/astroph-1805.md

     * We have also detected a broad component of the [OIII]λ5007 line, which is blue-shifted and of high velocity, suggesting an origin from a highly disturbed medium, possibly an outflow.

 #### [VIS3COS: I. survey overview and the role of environment and stellar mass on star formation](https://arxiv.org/abs/1805.07371)
+    * We find a decrease in the median star formation rate from low to high-density environments in all bins of stellar mass and a sharp rise of the quenched fraction (from ∼ 10% to ∼ 40 − 60%) of intermediate stellar mass galaxies
+    * The quenched fraction for massive galaxies shows little dependence on environment being constant at ∼ 30 − 40%.
+    * [OII]发射线等值宽度从低密度到高密度也有一个下降

 #### [Quantifying the abundance of faint, low-redshift satellite galaxies in the COSMOS survey](https://arxiv.org/abs/1805.07407)